fastbird/fastbirdEngine/README.md

 * Bullet Physics 2.82
   * copy code/_BULLET(2.82)_DIR.bat file to your Bullet directory and run.
 This will create $(BULLET_DIR) environment variable.

-The project is being developed in Visual Studio 2013 express edition.
+The project is being developed in Visual Studio 2013 Community.

 How-tos